 A conflict of interest in relation to a fund means a financial or any other interest, a relationship, or any other association of ours, of the investment manager for the Scheme, or of a relevant person that would, or could reasonably be expected to, materially influence our investment decisions or the investment decisions of the investment manager (or both) in respect of a fund.
 Below is a summary of conflicts of interest in relation to the Funds that currently exist or may arise in the future:

-- Rebecca Eele is a shareholder of IIS as well as Mint Asset Management Limited ("Mint").
-Some of the funds in the Aurora KiwiSaver scheme currently invest in funds managed by Mint. - Parties related to the Funds, including the staff of Aurora and their families, and the staff of Implemented Investment Solutions and their families may from time to time invest in the Funds.
+Parties related to the Funds, including the staff of Aurora and their families, and the staff of FundRock and their families may from time to time invest in the Funds.